 $book->appendChild($book_isbn);

-$books->appendChild($book); // We add the book element under the books element
+$books->appendChild($book); // Add the book element under books.

-$xml->save('./library.xml'); // We save the created XML object
+$xml->save('./library.xml'); // Save the created XML document.

 ?>